apnadkarni/tcl-extension-template/README.md

 2. Extract files to an empty directory where you will develop the extension.

-3. Run `tclsh instantiate.tcl` and answer the prompts.
+3. Run `tclsh generate.tcl` and answer the prompts.

 4. Run autoconf to generate the configure script.